stelcodes/nuzzle/README.md

 ### Adding Keys to Webpage Maps
 Nuzzle adds these keys to every webpage map:
 - `:uri`: the path of the webpage from the website's root, (ex `"/blog-posts/learning-clojure/"`).
-- `:render-content`: A function that renders the webpage's markup if `:content` key is present, otherwise returns `nil`.
+- `:render-markdown`: A function that renders the webpage's markup if `:markdown` key is present, otherwise returns `nil`.
 - `:get-site-data`: A function that allows you to reach into your realized site data inside of your webpage rendering function.

 > Nuzzle does not modify peripheral maps in any way.